Valuation of a Financial Claim Contingent on the Outcome of a Quantum Measurement: Quantum measurements

 Among the various observables that can be represented in the form \eqref{financial observable} there is a special observable that takes the form

 which pays one unit of account at time $T$, regardless of the outcome of the spin measurement.
 This is evidently a ``risk-free" asset, since the payout is fixed and guaranteed, and we write

 Here $ \hat {\bf 1}$ denotes the identity operator on $\mathcal H^2$.
-The risk-free asset $\hat P_{0T}$ can be thought of as a discount bond that pays one unit of account (e.g., one ``dollar") at maturity $T$.
-It has the interesting property that it does not depend on the specific choice of axis along which the spin measurement is taken.
+The risk-free asset $\hat P_{0T}$ represents a discount bond that pays one unit of account (e.g., one ``dollar") at maturity $T$.
+It has the property that it does not depend on the choice of axis along which the spin measurement is taken.

 In addition to contracts of the form \eqref{financial observable}, we can more generally consider contracts of the same type, but where the measurement of the spin is taken along some other axis.
 Each such contract is characterized by (a) the choice of a basis in Hilbert space along which the spin measurement is made, together with (b) the payouts that take place as a consequence of the results of the measurement.
 Indeed, it is a theorem that any positive Hermitian operator $\hat Z_T$ on $\mathcal H^2$ other than multiples of the identity can expressed uniquely in the form \eqref{financial observable} for some choice of the orthonormal basis $\{ |z_1\rangle, | z_2\rangle \!\}$ in $\mathcal H^2$, modulo multiplicative phase factors.